 Inspection date: Inspected by: Store Name: Store location: Heating: Circle items applicable: Not provided to this retail store/tenancy by any services.
 Provided by services within the energy metering of the retail store. (please specify details:) Provided by hot air from the central services.
 Provided by electric/heat pump heating powered from central service energy supply.
 Provided by hot water from central services.
 Other, please specify: Cooling: Circle items applicable: Not provided to this retail store/tenancy by any services.
-Provided by services within the energy metering of the retail store. (please specify details:) Provided by cool air from central services.
-Provided by chilled water from central services.
-Provided by DX cooling on the central services power supply.
-Other, please specify: Ventilation air: (i.e. provision of outside air) Circle items applicable: Not provided to this retail store/tenancy by any services.
+Provided by services within the energy metering of the retail store. (please specify details: Ventilation air: (i.e. provision of outside air) Circle items applicable: Not provided to this retail store/tenancy by any services.
 Provided by services within the energy metering of the retail store. (please specify details:) Provided by central services air supply.
 Provided by retail store/tenant specific central services powered from the central services power supply.
-Other, please specify: Air movement: (i.e. provision of movement of air within the space) Circle items applicable: Not provided to this retail store/tenancy by any services.
+Other, please specify: Air movement: (i.e. provision of movement of air within the space) Not provided to this retail store/tenancy by any services.
 Provided by fan/air supply within the energy metering of the retail store. (please specify details:) Provided by fan/air supply powered from central services.
 Other, please specify: